CTXz/stm32f1-picopwner/README.md

 > the target board may be drawing too much current from the Pi Pico's GPIO.
 In this case, you will need to buffer the GPIO responsible for providing
 > power (`GPIO2`) with a BJT or MOSFET.

-2. Next, connect your debug probe (ex.
-ST-Link V2) to your target STM32F1 board.
-3. Create a new terminal window in the top of this repository and run the dump script:
+2. Create a new terminal window in the top of this repository and run the dump script:
 ```bash
 $ python3 dump.py -p /dev/ttyACMx -o dump.bin
 ```